nrfconnect/sdk-mcuboot/docs/design.md

 images then there can be maximum one entry which reflects to the other image.

 At the phase of dependency check all aborted swaps are finalized if there were any.
-During the dependency check the boot loader verifies whether the image dependencies are all satisfied.
+During the dependency check the bootloader verifies whether the image dependencies are all satisfied.
 If at least one of the dependencies of an image is not fulfilled then the swap type of that image has to be modified accordingly and the dependency check needs to be restarted.
 This way the number